 We Can Help

 Genuine estate planning can be a complex yet highly rewarding journey.
 Our team of trusted and experienced attorneys, led by Brandon Erickson, know how to help you navigate the various options that exist for your situation so that you can design an estate plan that actually protects you and your loved ones.
-As a well-respected Fargo law firm, O’Keeffe O’Brien Lyson Foss can help design an estate plan that will provide peace of mind and confidence for you and your family.
+As a well-respected Fargo law firm, O’Keeffe O’Brien Lyson Attorneys can help design an estate plan that will provide peace of mind and confidence for you and your family.
 Call for an appointment today 701-235-8000 ot toll free 877-235-8002.